UnlockedLabs/UnlockEd-Open/README.md

 to

 >'bc1853ad-66e0-4bbb-a5fe-d79632d07b1d', 'site_url', '[your site's base url]', '1',

+    if you are running a dev server locally, you need to put `http://localhost/UnlockEd-Open/` as your site_url

 [replace the bracketed text with your base url to the UnlockEd instance]